jlparkI/AntPack/docs/vj_gene_tutorial.rst

 AntPack can find the most similar V and J genes by looking for the V and J amino acid sequences from a species of interest that have the highest percent identity.
-Note that in general this is not as reliable as using nucleotide sequences, and that there are some other tools (e.g. IGOR) that can generate a probability for each possible recombination scenario.
+Note that there are some other tools that can generate a probability for each possible recombination scenario.
 For a detailed analysis, especially for repertoire data, these tools may be better.
-If you just want to get the most similar V and J genes to your amino acid sequence, AntPack should work fine.
+If you just want to get the most similar V and J genes to your amino acid sequence, AntPack works fine.

 To do this, use the VJGeneTool.
 The tool can tell you the name of the most similar V and J genes for an input sequence.
-You can either provide numbering (if you've already numbered the sequence) or ask VJGeneTool to number it for you.
-You can also retrieve the sequences of the assigned V and J genes or the amino acid sequences of all genes in the same V or J family (e.g. IGHV1).
+It can determine similarity using either percent identity or e-value (using the assigned numbering as the alignment).
+You'll need to number the sequence first which could be done with another tool (but is most easily done using AntPack).
+You can next if desired retrieve the sequence of the assigned vj genes.

+Many tools try to assign a *single* V-gene and J-gene.
+In general this is not necessarily correct -- it is not uncommon to find situations where more than one V-gene and J-gene have the same percent identity or very similar e-values.
+In these cases, AntPack returns a list of the v-genes and j-genes that achieved the same (or essentially equivalent) score, delimited or separated by the character "_".

+AntPack can also use either the "imgt" database or the "ogrdb" database.
+In general we prefer "imgt". "ogrdb" assigns different names to sequences with the same amino acid sequence, so in some cases there is more than one name for the same gene; when this happens, these are all reported separated by spaces, i.e.
-Finally, note that AntPack uses its own internal database, which is periodically updated based on the IMGT VQuest DB.
-Some sequences found in IMGT VQuest are excluded (pseudogenes, partial sequences, sequences that do not have 'F' in the functionality section etc.), so not all V and J genes in the IMGT db are in AntPack.
+"gene1 gene2".
+Still, the OGRDB database is available if useful for your particular project.
+Where IMGT is concerned, note that some sequences found in IMGT VQuest are excluded (pseudogenes, partial sequences, sequences that do not have 'F' in the functionality section etc.), so not all V and J genes in the IMGT db are in AntPack.
 You can find out when AntPack's db was last updated using the VJGeneTool (see below).

-Also see the example for an example of how to use these capabilities.
+Also see the example, which illustrates how to use these capabilities.

 .. autoclass:: antpack.VJGeneTool
    :special-members: __init__
-   :members: get_vj_gene_sequence, get_vj_gene_family, assign_numbered_sequence, assign_sequence, retrieve_db_dates
+   :members: get_vj_gene_sequence, assign_vj_genes, retrieve_db_dates